TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 LATEST ON TWITTER

+My week on Twitter : 1 Mention, 1.16K Mention Reach, 1 Like, 4 New Followers.
+See yours with sumall.com/performan… pic.twitter.com/DYxm…

+About 5 hours ago

 Getting In On The 2020 Election Campaigns.
 Here's What Publishers Need to Know! bit.ly/2N4mkWe via @adexchanger @Requidan

-About 6 days ago
+Last week

 My week on Twitter : 3 Mentions, 54.5K Mention Reach.
 See yours with sumall.com/performan… pic.twitter.com/Rxes…

-About 6 days ago
+Last week

 My week on Twitter : 3 Likes, 4 New Followers.
 See yours with sumall.com/performan… pic.twitter.com/56er…

 About 2 weeks ago

 “As a publisher, you stand to gain from those direct customers and, in general, data." - @Requidan on the topic of @ATT acquiring @AppNexus via @adexchanger.
 Read more here: bit.ly/2yLUFqC

-About 3 weeks ago

-My week on Twitter : 1 Mention, 2 New Followers, 1 Reply.
-See yours with sumall.com/performan… pic.twitter.com/iQNR…

 About 3 weeks ago